grafana/loki/docs/sources/configure/_index.md

 # object store.
 [index_gateway: <index_gateway>]

-# The bloom_compactor block configures the Loki bloom compactor server,
+# Experimental: The bloom_compactor block configures the Loki bloom compactor
-# responsible for compacting stream indexes into bloom filters and merging them
+# server, responsible for compacting stream indexes into bloom filters and
-# as bloom blocks
+# merging them as bloom blocks.
 [bloom_compactor: <bloom_compactor>]

-# The bloom_gateway block configures the Loki bloom gateway server, responsible
+# Experimental: The bloom_gateway block configures the Loki bloom gateway
-# for serving queries for filtering chunks based on filter expressions.
+# server, responsible for serving queries for filtering chunks based on filter
+# expressions.
 [bloom_gateway: <bloom_gateway>]

 # The storage_config block configures one of many possible stores for both the